IagoLast/cartojs-react-example/README.md

 }
 ```

-To generate the style we use a utility function that generates a cartoCSS from a [histogram data](https://carto.com/documentation/cartojs/docs/#cartodataviewhistogramdata)
+To generate the style we use a utility function that generates a CartoCSS from a [histogram data](https://carto.com/documentation/cartojs/docs/#cartodataviewhistogramdata)

 ```javascript
 export const COLORS = ['#fcde9c', '#faa476', '#f0746e', '#e34f6f', '#dc3977', '#b9257a', '#7c1d6f'];